JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 The design goal is to emulate PM5 communication sufficiently for EXR, ErgZone, KinoMap, Aviron, Ergatta, Peleton, FIT, MyRow, Hydrow, Armada, ErgWorld, ErgDude, BoatCoach and Ergometer space.
 It is *NOT* to completely emulate a full-blown PM5 with racing features or logbook verification.

-This is based on the description in Concept 2's design documentation, as well based on recorded traces of bluetooth communication with current PM5's.
+This is partially based on the description in Concept 2's API documentation ([[1]](#1) and [[2]](#2)).
+As this documentation is inconclusive about the timing/triggers for messages, as well as the exact definition of the values used, a large part is also based on analysis of the communication via recorded bluetooth traces with current PM5's.

 ## Structural differences